Last updated

 Microsoft 365 Audit Log Activation

-Microsoft 365 audit logging unlocks a significant portion of WorkSights's Microsoft 365 signal model.
+Microsoft 365 audit logging unlocks a significant portion of the Microsoft 365 signal model.
 Without it, Teams chat, OneDrive and SharePoint file activity, and login events do not appear in WorkSights.
-Outlook email and calendar activity are available regardless.
+Outlook email, calendar, and Teams calls are available regardless.

-This guide covers how to verify whether audit logging is active for your tenant and how to enable it if it is not.
+This guide covers how to verify whether audit logging is active for your tenant and how to enable it if not.

 What Audit Logs Enable